NadavPorat/4-IN-A-ROW/README.md

   8. How to change listen port of apache
   9. Create and register a health check

-  *base alot on the official guide of HashiCorp
+  *base on the official guide of HashiCorp
    - https://learn.hashicorp.com/consul

    - https://learn.hashicorp.com/tutorials/consul/deployment-guide